Motion City Soundtrack: Formation and early years (1997–2003)

 Over the course of the early 2000s, the band continued to tour and shuffle through members.
-In late 2001, while touring in Milton, Pennsylvania with the band Submerge, they convinced two of its members—bassist Matthew Taylor and drummer Tony Thaxton—to join Motion City.
+In late 2001, while touring in Milton, Pennsylvania with the band Submerge, they convinced two of its members—bassist Matthew Scott Taylor and drummer Tony Richard Thaxton—to join the band.
 Thaxton initially took about a year to convince to join the band.
-Jesse Johnson, a friend and co-worker of Cain's, joined the band as keyboardist just three weeks before the band recorded their first album.
+Jesse Mack Johnson, a friend and co-worker of Cain's, joined the band as keyboardist just three weeks before the band recorded their first album.
 Johnson had never played the keyboard before but Cain taught him the parts that had already been written.
 After their first attempt at self-recording an album failed, the band culled together $6,000 to record with producer Ed Rose, best known for his work with the Get Up Kids.
 They recorded much of their debut album, I Am the Movie, in ten days.
 Initial copies were hand-packaged inside floppy disks, which were sold out of the back of their tour van for a year.

 The band began receiving offers from various record labels, including Universal, Triple Crown Records, and Drive-Thru Records, and they performed at industry showcases.
 Meanwhile, Brett Gurewitz, founder of Epitaph Records, learned of the band from members of the group Matchbook Romance.
 He attended four of their shows in Los Angeles that Pierre later regarded as among his worst, as his voice was poor from constant touring.
 While they were interested in Universal, they chose to sign to Epitaph as they felt the contract was less restrictive and more honest.
 Eli Janney from Girls Against Boys helped the band secure management and a lawyer.
 Motion City became part of a slew of Epitaph signings, including Matchbook Romance, Scatter the Ashes and From First to Last, amid concerns the Southern California label had strayed too far from its roots, and seemed "a little too emo."